ErnestasRaw/euroleague_simulator/README.md

 1. Historical game data is loaded and processed to calculate initial Elo ratings and determine the dynamic home advantage.
 2. The remaining games are simulated thousands of times (based on a predefined number of simulations) to predict final standings.
 3. Results are exported as CSV files and visualized in tables and graphs.
-4. Each team’s performance details are generated into individual reports and images.
+4. Each team's performance details are generated into individual reports and images.

 ### Home Advantage Calculation